Preventing Death from Heat Exhaustion

-If you work outside in the heat, don't let employers tell you when you can and cannot re-hydrate.
-Before going to sleep, he had been drinking beer with a friend, and complained of a headache.
-He never woke up.
+If you work outside in the heat, make sure to stay hydrated.
+Before going to sleep, a co-worker of a client of mine had been drinking beer with a friend, and complained of a headache.
+He never woke up the next morning.
 They did an autopsy and found that he died of a heart attack caused by heat exhaustion.

 PLEASE, please continue to stay hydrated throughout your work day.
 It is very important that you replenish the liquid that you are sweating out.
 I also recommend that before you go to sleep you drink water.